 - Your handbag, small backpack/rucksack, pocketbook, or purse, as you would normally use it (in other words, not just being used to contain items that would otherwise be regarded as baggage)

 - Your umbrella or walking stick (these cannot be pointed or sharp)

 - A small camera and/or pair of binoculars

 - A reasonable amount of reading matters for the flight

 - An infant’s food (for consumption on the flight)

-- A small amount of duty free goods
+- A small number of duty-free goods

 - Headphones for onboard use (they’ll need the standard 3.5mm jack).

-Virgin Atlantic Carry-On Dimensions
+Virgin Atlantic Carry-On Weight Limit

-- Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on container).
+- Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on the container).

-- All containers must be carried in a plastic bag (transparent, resealable, max. capacity 1 litre).
+- All containers must be carried in a plastic bag (transparent, resealable, max. capacity 1 liter).
 One bag per person.

 - The bag must be presented separately at security.
 Take your liquids out of your carry-on baggage at the security screening point and present them separately.
 In exceptional cases, liquids may be opened in the course of security checks and removed from their outer packaging.